tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 - Check the look up table for addresses to make sure there already isn't evidence against this validator

-- Fetch the validator set and confirm that the address is in the set
+- Fetch the validator set and confirm that the address is in the set at the height of the attack

 - Check that the chain ID and signature is valid.